 The 1940's Introduced the most luxurious train at the time, The Cincinnatian.

-Cincinnati had our own train!
-The first to be air conditioned, The Cincinnatian went from Cincinnati to Washington D.C. in Only 12 hours in 1947.
+The first air-conditioned cars, The Cincinnatian went from Cincinnati to Washington D.C. in Only 12 hours in 1947.

 So Get Your Ticket and Get On The Train.
 Visit Cincinnati Views for the images below and get more images of 1940's Cincinnati at Cincinnati Views.

 Joe & Press held The Union Terminal Together as a Maintenance Carpenters from 1939-1955.

 Joe is recalling the state that the terminal was in when they returned from the war.
-Particularly, Joe tells the story about how the administers of the Union Terminal were looking at having to pay between $5 and $10,000 worth of scaffolding in 1946 dollars to fix the leak in the roof of the Union Terminal Clock.
+Particularly, how the administers of the Union Terminal were looking at having to pay between $5,000 and $10,000 for scaffolding, in 1946 dollars, to fix the leak in the roof of the Union Terminal Clock.

 Classic Joe Haworth at 11:17.
 A man who gave everything to others, life, his Country & The Church, only after giving so much could one elicit classic Joe Haworth humor...